mediamonks/monck/README.md

 ```
 Usage: monck [options]

-Server:
+Server options:
   -m, --mount-path   On what path the mock API should be mounted.
 All configured mock endpoints will be prefixed by this
-                      path                                                                        [string] [default: ""]
+                                                                                             [string] [default: "/api/"]
-  -h, --host         The host that will be used to run the server, passed to `app.listen`                       [string]
+  -h, --host         The host that will be used to run the server, passed to `app.listen`[string] [default: "localhost"]
-  -p, --port         The port that will be used to run the server, passed to `app.listen`                       [number]
+  -p, --port         The port that will be used to run the server, passed to `app.listen`       [number] [default: 9002]
   -u, --unix-socket  Whether to use a unix socket to start the server instead of the default `host:port`.      [boolean]
   -s, --socket-path  Where to create the unix socket.
 Only needed when `unix-socket` is true.                   [string]

-Middleware:
+Middleware options:
-  -d, --mock-dir  Where the mock config files can be found                                                      [string]
+  -d, --mock-dir  Where the mock config files can be found                                 [string] [default: "./mocks"]
   -i, --ignore    Add a glob pattern to exclude matches.
 Note: ignore patterns are always in `dot:true` mode, regardless
                    of any other settings                                                                        [string]